Double Incision Top Surgery London & UK

 Double incision top surgery, also known as a double incision mastectomy or bilateral mastectomy, is a gender confirmation procedure often selected by transgender men and non-binary individuals with a moderate to large amount of chest tissue.
 This is how the procedure typically unfolds:

-- Preparation: On the day of your surgery, you’ll be prepped by the surgical team.
+On the day of your surgery, the surgical team will prep you.
 This will typically involve a final discussion with your surgeon about what to expect during and after the procedure.
-You’ll be administered general anaesthesia, ensuring that you’ll be comfortable and won’t feel any pain during the surgery.
+You will be administered general anaesthesia, which will ensure that you’ll be comfortable and won’t feel any pain during the surgery.

 This procedure typically takes around two to three hours to complete, depending on the specifics of the case.
-Following surgery, you’ll need to wear a special post-operative garment to help reduce swelling and support your new chest contour as it heals.
+Following surgery, you must wear a special postoperative garment to help reduce swelling and support your new chest contour as it heals.

 Recovery after Double Incision Top Surgery